lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 [Browse the available GitHub Actions](https://github.com/marketplace?type=actions)

-## Check cache for Embedded Arm Toolchain
+## Check Cache for Embedded Arm Toolchain

-Our Ubuntu Virtual Machine is based on the Intel x64 platform...
+Our Ubuntu Virtual Machine in the GitHub Cloud is based on the Intel x64 platform...
 But we're building firmware for PineTime, which is based on Arm Cortex-M4.

-To do that, we need to install a cross-compiler: __Embedded Arm Toolchain__ `arm-none-eabi-gcc`
+To do that, we need to install a cross-compiler: [__Embedded Arm Toolchain__](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) `arm-none-eabi-gcc`

 We'll install this in the next step, but first we check whether the toolchain is in our cache...